sergimartinezeui/website_hugo/content/authors/admin/_index.md

   #icon_pack: fab
   #link: https://www.linkedin.com/

-# Link to a PDF of your resume/CV.
+#Link to a PDF of your resume/CV.
-# To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.toml`,
+#To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.toml`,
-# and uncomment the lines below.
+#and uncomment the lines below.
-# - icon: cv
+#- icon: cv
-#   icon_pack: ai
+#icon_pack: ai
-#   link: uploads/resume.pdf
+#link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+#email: ""

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-I am a Ph.D. candidate at the Social and Political Sciences Department of the European University Institute in Florence (Italy).
-Professor Elias Dinas is my main supervisor, with professor Miriam Golden as the second co-supervisor.
+I am a Ph.D. researcher at the Social and Political Sciences Department of the [European University Institute](https://www.eui.eu/en/academic-units/political-and-social-sciences) in Florence, Italy.

-I am a visiting researcher at the Wilf Department of Politics at New York University (fall 2021).
+From September to December 2021, I am visiting the [NYU Wilf Family Department of Politics](https://as.nyu.edu/departments/politics.html).

 My research interests span the short and long-term effects of political violence and conflict on identities and political behavior.
-I also working on the legacy of authoritarian regimes and the norms attached to democratic transitions using quantitative, quasi-causal designs.
-More detailed information and links to these working projects are provided at the Research section.
+I also work on the legacy of authoritarian regimes and the norms attached to democratic transitions using quantitative, quasi-causal designs.

+Thanks for visiting my website!

-# {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+#{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.